SahilCoder2003/Library-System-Management-sql/README.md

 3.Run the Queries: Use the SQL queries in the analysis_queries.sql file to perform the analysis.

 4.Explore and Modify: Customize the queries as needed to explore different aspects of the data or answer additional questions.

+## ✍️ Author – Sahil (Aspiring Data Analyst)

+This project showcases my growing skills in SQL and data analysis.
+As a student passionate about analytics and technology, I’m building real-world projects to strengthen my understanding and help others learn too.

+If you’d like to connect or learn together, reach out through the platforms below:

+- 📸 **Instagram**: Follow me for daily learning updates and data tips
+- 💼 **LinkedIn**: Let’s connect professionally and grow together in the tech world

+> Thank you for checking out my project and being a part of my learning journey